-- a.
+- Site design shall focus on pedestrian experience and provide pedestrian connections and amenities within the front setback, including walkways, seating areas, benches, lighting, and landscaping. - Parking and loading areas shall be hidden from view, located in the rear of the building.
+Parking areas shall include delineated pedestrian routes to the buildings. - Streetscapes shall provide bicycle amenities, shade trees, and wider sidewalks for pedestrian activity and outdoor seating. - Buildings shall be designed with architectural details and shall relate to the street in a pedestrian fashion, creating a walkable, inviting streetscape with active storefronts. - b.
 Grading, Pavement and Stormwater Runoff All non-residential parking spaces, loading and driveways shall be graded, paved and drained in accordance with construction specifications reviewed and approved by the Town Engineer.
-In addition, no stormwater runoff in excess of rates existing prior to new construction shall be discharged onto a public way or into a public drainage system unless there is, in the determination of the Town Engineer, sufficient capacity to handle the additional runoff. - b.
+In addition, no stormwater runoff in excess of rates existing prior to new construction shall be discharged onto a public way or into a public drainage system unless there is, in the determination of the Town Engineer, sufficient capacity to handle the additional runoff. - c..
 Landscaping Requirements Land which is required by Subsection 5.2.6 Open Space, Subsection 6.4.2.4 Layout and Setback of Non-Residential Parking and Subsection 6.4.2.5 Parking Lot Landscaping shall be maintained as open planted areas and used to (1) ensure buffers between properties; (2) provide landscaped areas between buildings and (3) minimize: the bulk and height of buildings, structures and parking areas; the effect of lights and signs on abutting properties and the impact of the use of the property on land and water resources.
-Landscaped areas shall be kept free of encroachment by all buildings, structures, storage areas and parking unless otherwise specifically authorized by this Bylaw. - c.
+Landscaped areas shall be kept free of encroachment by all buildings, structures, storage areas and parking unless otherwise specifically authorized by this Bylaw. - d..
 Outdoor Lighting Outdoor lighting including lighting on the exterior of a building, in parking areas and on signs shall be arranged to eliminate glare and minimize light spillover to neighboring properties.
 Except for single family residential lights, public street lights and low-level pedestrian lighting with a height of less than ten feet, all outdoor lighting shall be designed and located so that (1) the luminaire has an angle of cutoff less than 76 degrees, (2) a line drawn from the height of the luminaire along the angle of cutoff intersects the ground at a point within the development site and (3) the bare light bulb, lamp or light source is completely shielded from direct view at any point five feet above the ground on a neighboring property including streets.

-- d.
+- e.
 Within the Ground Water Protection District: Safeguards.
-The following are required for any use within a GWPD to protect against hazardous material discharge or loss resulting from corrosion, accidental damage, pillage or vandalism: - Storage of liquid petroleum and gasoline products of any kind in a manner shall be consistent with Section 37 of the Bylaws of the Inhabitants of the Town of Wilmington Revised and other applicable regulations; - 2.
+The following are required for any use within a GWPD to protect against hazardous material discharge or loss resulting from corrosion, accidental damage, pillage or vandalism: - 1.
+Storage of liquid petroleum and gasoline products of any kind in a manner shall be consistent with Section 37 of the Bylaws of the Inhabitants of the Town of Wilmington Revised and other applicable regulations; - 2.
 Spill control provisions in the vicinity of chemical or fuel delivery points; - 3.
-Secured storage areas for hazardous materials;

-- 4. Indoor storage provisions for corrodible or dissolvable materials; - 5.
+Secured storage areas for hazardous materials; - 4.
+Indoor storage provisions for corrodible or dissolvable materials; - 5.
 A closed vapor recovery system for each structure which allows the evaporation of hazardous materials into its interior to prevent discharge of contaminated condensate into the ground water; and - 6.
 Proper manure containment.